 - Alternatives include multiple punctures in the oedematous foreskin or injection of hyaluronidase prior to compression reduction.
 General anaesthesia may be required.

-- If local anaesthetic is required it must not contain adrenaline.
+- If local anaesthetic is required it must not contain adrenaline (epinephrine).

 - Dorsal incision is occasionally required.

 - There is no consensus regarding circumcision after paraphimosis.
 Some authorities maintain that since the foreskin continues to develop normally after reduction this should not be necessary.
-However, it may be advocated in certain circumstances, eg the presence of chronic balanoposthitis..
+However, if dorsal incision is required, circumcision is sometimes advocated.

 Failure to remove the constricting band of paraphimosis will result in necrosis of the glans.